 “Ah, that’s so pretty…” he drooled and dropped the glass onto the floor, where it inevitably broke into a million pointy shards.

 “More pretty than you can imagine…” she said, leaning on the counter and showing him a hefty dose of cleavage.
 “In fact, it’s so attractive it almost makes you want to touch it, doesn’t it?”
 The glow became an aura and it called out to his every sense.

 “Something wonderful will happen if you do so.
 Go on… Touch it!”

-Slightly hesitant, the American reached for the orb, his trembling fingers sensing that her definition of ‘wonderful’ and his own weren’t perhaps the same.
+Slightly hesitant, the American reached for the orb, his trembling fingers sensing that her definition of ‘wonderful’ and his own wasn’t perhaps the same.
 Regardless of that, they descended upon it, crossed the verge of a magical abyss and then…

-… His head jerked, his muscles stiffened, the alcohol on his blood stream was purged in a flash.
+… His head jerked, his muscles stiffened, the alcohol on his bloodstream was purged in a flash.
 He got up, aware that he didn’t want to drink anything else that night, and that standing in front of such a compelling woman was a shameful thing to do.
 So when she said, loud and clear: